CYT823/Fill/README.md

   Fill all the blockes by only one line.

-  Strat from the green block and end with the final step is the red block.
+  Start from the green block and end with the final step is the red block.

 Inspired by: https://play.google.com/store/apps/details?id=com.gamestart.fill